DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 The idea to solve this question is to find the `log file`s or `XML files` which may contain information about the device and operation system.
 You can try keyword `hardware` in search engine.

 `/img_blk0_mmcblk0.bin/vol_vol52/media/0/Android/data/com.enflick.android.TextNow/cache/log_logcat_com_enflick_android_TextNow_0.log` is the file contains all the system information which also includes `Phone Number` or other device activity records.

+Another approach is goto `EXIF Metadata` in results click on it in the Table tab you will get device model and manufacturer information.

 ![02](/Pictures/Digital Forensics/Mobile Forensics/02.png)